playfulprogramming/playfulprogramming/content/blog/angular-internals-zonejs/index.md

   changeName() {
     setTimeout(() => {
       this.name = 'Angular';
-      // Developer experience suffers, since we MUST call this every time we change state this.appRef.tick();
+      // Developer experience suffers since we MUST call this every time we change state this.appRef.tick();
     });
   }